 This year’s COMS WORLD 2020 is dedicated to MEMS/sensors colleague, friend and SiTime’s Co-founder and former COO, Joe Brown who passed away on May 15, 2020.
-Next year’s COMS WORLD 2021 will take place in Vietnam (date TBD), and a smaller local commercialization conference, COMET 2021 August 22-25 with a focus on MEMS/sensors will be held at Hanking Electronics’ MEMS Campus in Shenyang, China. (contact Hanking’s CTO, Dr. Doug Sparks at email@example.com for more information).
+Next year’s COMS WORLD 2021 will take place in Shenyang, China, and a smaller local commercialization conference, COMSWORLD China COMET 2021 August 22-24 with a focus on MEMS/sensors will be held at Hanking Electronics’ MEMS Campus in Shenyang, China. (contact Hanking’s CTO, Dr. Doug Sparks at firstname.lastname@example.org for more information).

 All media representatives receive complimentary attendance.
 Please contact the MANCEF’s President, Todd Christenson for a media registration special code.
 All others interested in attending please use the code ‘comsfriend’ to receive a 20% discount when registering at www.comsworld2020.com.
 All attendees receive FREE membership in MANCEF for 1-year.
 All presentations can be viewed by attendees for up to 2-months post the closing remarks of COMS WORLD 2020 next week.